-Christmas Motab Concert with Sesame Street and Famous Guests
+Christmas Motab Concert with Sesame Street

 On a cold December evening, we planned to meet at the food court at the City Creek Mall near Temple Square in Salt Lake City.
 Each person got to decide which type of food they wanted from the many food vendors.
 After we were sufficiently fed, we made our way through the crowds amidst pretty Christmas lights with our cameras ready for just the right shot.

 To get to the Conference Center, we walked a block which included Temple Square.
 Nativity sets representing countries from around the world were displayed underneath the beautifully decorated trees.
 This winter we have had barely any snow, and none was on the ground.
 The gloriously lit up House of God, the Salt Lake Temple literally shined.

 My favorite nativity set is directly in front of the temple.
 It includes a large pond of water on which lit up balls float.
 A sculpture of Mary, Joseph and Baby Jesus look as though it is also floating on the water.
 We had four of our grandchildren along with us and they were mesmerized by the fascinating scenes on our way to the Conference Center.